yoctore/yocto-logger/README.md

 ## Overview

-This module is a part of yocto modules for NodeJS.
+This module is a part of yocto node modules for NodeJS.

 Please see https://www.npmjs.com/~yocto for complete list of available module (completed day after day).